Trekking is often confused for a hike or a leisurely walk through the woods. But this couldn’t be further from the truth. What is trekking?

 - A map of the trekking area and all its trails

 - Water bottles (it is recommended to have two)

 - A first aid kit

 - Plastic bags to keep things dry inside the trekking bag

 - Water purification tablets or filters

 - A pocket knife

-Many trails usually have guides who are equipped with additional materials like flares, radios or GPS trackers in the event of an emergency.
+Many trails usually have guides equipped with additional materials like flares, radios, or GPS trackers in the event of an emergency.

 Additionally, many of them pass through checkpoints at which you can stop should there be a need.
 Should you be trekking alone, however, it would be prudent to be as well prepared as is reasonably possible.

 Please understand that this is a sample list of gear.
 Every trek is a little different, so you will need to adjust the list based on the trek you are planning.